awslabs/eksdemo/README.md

 The easy button for learning, testing, and demoing Amazon EKS:
 * Install complex applications and dependencies with a single command
-* Extensive application catalog (over 50 CNCF, open source and related projects)
+* Extensive application catalog with over 70 options (includes CNCF, open source and related projects)
 * Customize application installs easily with simple command line flags
 * Query and search AWS resources with over 60 kubectl-like get commands